Formal extension of noncommutative tensor-triangular support varieties: Rickard idempotents and formal extensions of support

-\bre{thomason-not-spec-closed} The results in this paper will focus on support data based on Noetherian spaces $X$.
+Note that by Lemma \ref{lemma:commutes_with_Gamma_L}, $\itGamm_x$ is the composition of functors $\itGamm_{\mathcal{V}(x)}\circ L_{\mathcal{Z}(x)}$. \bre{thomason-not-spec-closed} The results in this paper will focus on support data based on Noetherian spaces $X$.
 For non-Noetherian spaces, one can define $\it{\Gamma}_x$ in a more general way using Thomason subsets, as discussed in \cite[\S2.1]{stevenson2014a}, to get around the issue that $\mc{V}(x)$ might not be Thomason.
 Recall that in a Noetherian space, any specialization closed subset is automatically a Thomason subset. \ere

 \bre{confusing-notation} We caution the reader that if $x$ is a point, then $\itGamm_x$ is not the same as $\itGamm_{\overline{\{x\}}}$, which is defined according to \notaref{notation-gamma-closed-set}. \ere